Pope John XXIII: Relations with Israel

 After 1944, he played an active role in gaining Catholic Church support for the establishment of the State of Israel.
 His support for Zionism, and the establishment of Israel was the result of his cultural and religious openness toward other faiths and cultures, and especially concern with the fate of Jews after the war.
 He was one of the Vatican's most sympathetic diplomats toward Jewish immigration to Palestine, which he saw as a humanitarian issue, and not a matter of biblical theology.

 Nuncio

-On 22 December 1944, during World War II, Pope Pius XII named him to be the new Apostolic Nuncio to recently liberated France.
+On 22 December 1944, during World War II, Pope Pius XII named Roncalli to be the new Apostolic Nuncio to recently liberated France.
 In this capacity he had to negotiate the retirement of bishops who had collaborated with the German occupying power.

-Roncalli was chosen among several other candidates, one of whom was Archbishop Joseph Fietta.
+Roncalli was chosen among several other candidates, one of whom was Archbishop Giuseppe Fietta.
 Roncalli met with Domenico Tardini to discuss his new appointment, and their conversation suggested that Tardini did not approve of it.
 One curial prelate referred to Roncalli as an "old fogey" while speaking with a journalist.

 Roncalli left Ankara on 27 December 1944 on a series of short-haul flights that took him to several places, such as Beirut, Cairo and Naples.
 He ventured to Rome on 28 December and met with both Tardini and his friend Giovanni Battista Montini.
 He left for France the next day to commence his newest role.
+In November 1948, he went for his yearly retreat to the En-Calcat Abbey in Southern France.